 Recent program expansion added new faculty and two new classrooms to accomodate more students, which will allow ORCA to admit up to 60 students annually.

-Program Information sessions will resume in 2016 on the following Thursdays and run from 6:00-7:15pm
+2016 Program Information sessions are on the following Thursdays and run from 6:00-7:15pm

 Learn more about ORCA at program information sessions.
 Visitors and prospective students can see student work, meet faculty members, learn about the program and see the facility, including the oceanography research lab and 120-gallon seawater tank.ORCA is located at 1205 Craftsman Way, Suite 203, in Everett.